 Free Resource

-75 EU-based data brokers, AdTech vendors, and data intermediaries — with verified opt-out and erasure links
+75 European data brokers (EU & UK) — AdTech vendors and data intermediaries — with verified opt-out links, per-tier removal steps, and a copy-paste GDPR removal-request template

 Your Legal Rights Under GDPR